 And here it is!

-It's also the safest way to test the waters and see if your side hustle has legs, if it's viable and if it's something you actually want to do.
+It’s also the safest way to test the waters and see whether your side hustle has legs, is viable, and is something you actually want to do.

 Ok, ready to get yourself up and running?
 Let’s go.